SivAsanjai/SivAsanjai/README.md

 - 👋 Hi, I’m @SivAsanjai
-- I'm interested in mathematical formalization, machine learning, and theoretical biology.
+- I'm interested in mathematical formalization, and ML.
 - The intersection of these field seems most exciting.
 - I’m currently learning higher mathematics and computer science at Ashoka University.
 - 📫 How to reach me: sivasanjaiga@gmail.com